EU urges France to revamp pensions, rein in spending

 The government acknowledged earlier this year that it would not bring its deficit below the EU threshold of 3 percent of GDP this year and slashed its growth forecasts.

-(Reporting by Ingrid Melander, Elizabeth Pineau, Robin Emmott and Luke Baker; Writing by Ingrid Melander; editing by Mark John)
+(Reporting by Ingrid Melander, Robin Emmott and Luke Baker; editing by Mark John)